 At the same time news websites are making headway, and more and more of them are charging for access to their content.
 Whereas the print run of Aftonbladet, for example, is dropping steadily, its digital subscription sales have risen sharply in the last few years.
 Several newspapers are therefore focusing on expanding their online presence and on developing their own apps for smartphones and tablets.
 Television and radio broadcasters are also increasing their online activities.
 So far, however, none of the major media outlets has dropped everything else to focus entirely on its online presence.

 Thus, many things have changed in recent times in Sweden, a country that in 1776 was one of the first countries in the world to enshrine freedom of the press in its constitution.
 Press freedom is a key element of freedom of speech, which has always been a cherished principle in Sweden.
 The changes are to be reflected in reforms of state support for daily newspapers and in the system for financing public broadcasters.
-The precise form these reforms will take will be clarified at the earliest in 2017.
+What exactly these reforms would entail did not become clear until the start of 2018.

 A distinctive feature of Sweden's media landscape is the relatively prominent role still played by the public broadcasters, Sveriges Television and Sveriges Radio.
 Sveriges Radio broadcasts not just in Swedish but also in Sweden's minority languages, as well as in seven other languages.
 Both broadcasters are financed via licence fees and do not feature any advertising.
 The control structures are designed to keep political influence to a minimum.
 However, the rise of private television and radio - in particular TV3, TV4 and Canal+ - since the early 1990s has also had a strong impact on the programming of public broadcasters, which have copied formats from private TV, such as soaps and competition shows.